Duane-Njenga/BotBattlr/README.md

 - React
 - Tailwind CSS
 - JavaScript
-- JSON to hold bot data
+- JSON to hold bot data with a db.json filehosted on render

 Component Structure